kubernetes/community/communication/README.md

 - Unsolicited pitching of commercial products during a Kubernetes meeting

 Examples of appropriate content:
 - Asking about commercial products in an appropriate channel.
-For example most clouds had a channel in Slack, asking how to use GKE on the GKE channel or AKS on the Azure channels is fine.
+For example most clouds have a channel in Slack, asking how to use GKE on the GKE channel or AKS on the Azure channels is fine.
 - "Does anyone have experience with project foo?" is fine
 - Some OSS projects are also hosted on the Kubernetes Slack that also have a commercial offering, these are allowed.